meltano/meltano/docs/src/docs/README.md

 <TeamGrid :members="$frontmatter.members" />

-## Values

-Our values define how we work together and make decisions.
-You can read them in [our handbook](https://handbook.meltano.com/values).

 ## Careers <a name="job-openings" />

 The team is growing: we're planning to bring on {{$frontmatter.openings.length}} more people in the near future!